Irvine Train Accident Attorney

 - Lost income.
 A plaintiff’s injuries may prevent him or her from returning to work.
 The plaintiff can sue for the wages lost in that time as well as future earnings if his or her injuries prevent returning to work.

 - Property damage.
 Plaintiffs may seek compensation for the costs of repairing or replacing personal property damaged or destroyed in a train accident.

 - Punitive damages.
 If a defendant acted with reckless disregard for the safety of others or with willful intent to cause harm, the judge will likely require punitive damages to discourage similar behavior in the future.

 A California train accident case can quickly turn into a complex legal battle, requiring reliable legal counsel to navigate these claims.
-Contact the attorneys at Bentley & More, LLP to learn more about train accident law in California or to discuss a case.
+Contact the Orange County personal injury attorneys at Bentley & More, LLP to learn more about train accident law in California or to discuss a case.